profile-org-config/profile-metadata/README.md

 The contents are intentionally minimal and focused on profile-level presentation.

+Updated periodically to reflect improvements in profile structure and presentation.

 Inspired by structured, problem-driven project practices aligned with Smart India Hackathon (SIH) standards.